markj82/backpackingplaces/readme.md

-# YelpCamp project from Udemy by Colt Steele
+# YelpCamp Project

-Web App that allows adding favourite backpacking places.
+Web App from Udemy Bootcamp by Colt Steele.
+In this project we can add favourite backpacking places.
 Build with Node.js, EJS, MongoDB and Passport Authentication.

-## To check this out simply click on the link below
+### To check this out simply click on the link below

 [https://gentle-reef-22600.herokuapp.com](https://gentle-reef-22600.herokuapp.com)